SaiUbc/F1-League-Racing-Manager/CONTRIBUTING.md

   - Any relevant error messages or screenshots.

 ### 2. Suggesting Enhancements
-If you have ideas for new features or improvements, we'd love to hear them!
+If you have ideas for new features or improvements, I'd love to hear them!

 - **Open a new issue**: Create an issue with a clear and descriptive title.
 - **Explain the rationale**: Describe the enhancement in detail, explaining why it would be beneficial and how it fits within the project’s scope.